humanetech-community/awesome-humane-tech/README.md

 - [switching.social](https://switching.social/) - Ethical, easy-to-use and privacy-conscious alternatives to popular social apps.
 - [The Critical Engineering Manifesto](https://criticalengineering.org/) - A manifesto of critical thinking concepts applied to engineering attitude.
 - [The Digital Product Ethics Canvas](https://www.threebility.com/post/the-digital-product-ethics-canvas) - Identify and mitigate the risk of digital products to individuals and society.
-- [Fairwork Foundation](https://fair.work/) - A project working to set and measure standards and provide certification in the platform economy.
+- [Fairwork Foundation](https://fair.work/) - A project working to set and measure standards and certification in the platform economy.
 - [Guidelines for Trustworthy AI](https://ec.europa.eu/futurium/en/ai-alliance-consultation) - Guidelines based on fundamental rights and ethical principles for trustworthy AI systems.

 ## Security